Legalizing Existing Suites

 - If the building inspector observes that work is not proceeding according to the building permit, they will advise Community Standards, who will commence appropriate enforcement action.

-If neither a building nor plumbing permit are required, Community Standards will:
+If neither a building nor plumbing permit are required, a Community Standards Bylaw Inspector will:

 - Advise the owner to proceed with any work;